 - SOC 2 certification is also preferred and again, ensures today’s security and process controls are in place.

-- If your business needs an integration into some form of Applicant Tracking System, you will want your vendor to have their own in-house IT team.
+- If your business needs an integration into some form of Candidate Tracking System, you will want your vendor to have their own in-house IT team.
 Technology changes and your business can’t afford to be down, waiting for resolution.
 The only way to logically have business needs addressed NOW is with an in-house IT team.

 Perhaps the number one issue clients continually struggle with is service.
 Service represents one thing to one company and another to the next.
 One thing is for certain, it is a continually moving target.
 This is one of the hardest needs to quantify and qualify.
 So, what should you do?

 - Interview your vendor to make sure they don’t off-shore service.
 Any service that is off-shored not only puts data at risk but poses potential language and time barriers.

 - Discuss what your company needs up front.
 This frank exchange will give you clear paths to success and/or improvements.